Shri-15k/DA-Student-Analysis/README.md

 4. **Visualization**: Created interactive and informative visualizations using Tableau and Power BI.

 ## Files in the Repository
-- `dataset.csv`: The cleaned dataset.
-- `analysis_script.py`: Python scripts used for the analysis.
-- `visualizations`: Folder containing exported visualizations in image format.
-- `final_report.pdf`: The final project report detailing the findings and conclusions.
+- `DA_Student_Analysis_Report.pdf`: The final project report detailing the findings and conclusions.

 ## Tools Used
 - **Tableau** and **Power BI** for visualizations.